ehsangazar/mazda-pwa/README.md

 # Step 7: Making website ready for sharing
 The concept of OpenGrah exists for managing what you want to be shared on social media!

-# Steo 8: Working on Server Rendering
+# Step 8: Working on Server Rendering
+Because we are using next.js with the help of getInitialProps and passing responses to props of the page, we can simply have SSR in this project

 # Step 9: Securing with HTTPS
+It depends where you want to deploy your app.

 # How to Start this project for development: